gs1/gs1-syntax-engine/README.md

 ## What's included

-The GS1 Barcode Syntax Engine consists of a native C library, a header-based C++ wrapper, and bindings for C# .NET, Java, Swift, and JavaScript + WebAssembly, providing idiomatic interfaces to the native library from a variety of high-level programming languages.
+The GS1 Barcode Syntax Engine consists of a native C library, a header-based C++ wrapper, and bindings for C# .NET, Java/Kotlin, Swift, and JavaScript + WebAssembly, providing idiomatic interfaces to the native library from a variety of high-level programming languages.